BfE-Technology/BfE-Technology.github.io/index.md

 <div markdown="1">
 <br>
-If there is anything you want to contribute that is not listed here and yet would be a great fit for us, let us know! ;)
+If any of them sounds like what you may be interested in, check out our <a href="https://opps.bridgesforenterprise.com">available roles</a> now!
+If there is anything you want to contribute that is not listed here and yet would be a great fit for us, let us know via <a href="mailto:technology@bridgesforenterprise.com">technology@bridgesforenterprise.com</a>.
 <br>
 <br>
 <br>